Cat Owners Explain How "Dog People" Often Misread Cat Body Language

 Cats Blinking

 The idea that felines don't like humans, even their owners, isn't new.
-It resurfaced snot long ago with the British research that suggested that in unaccustomed situations, felines don't see their owners as a safety figure in the way that a human kid perceives a parent.
+It resurfaced not long ago with British research suggesting that in unfamiliar situations, felines don't see their owners as a safety figure in the way that a human child perceives a parent.

-Media really had a ball, and the deceptive headlines on this matter included "Sorry, But Your Cat Really Doesn't Need You Around", "Your Cat Doesn't Care About You, "and the all-time classic "Your Cat Hates You."
-But the study was saying something quite different.
+Media outlets really had a field day, and the deceptive headlines on this matter included "Sorry, But Your Cat Really Doesn't Need You Around," "Your Cat Doesn't Care About You," and the all-time classic "Your Cat Hates You."
+However, the study conveyed something quite different.

-Most of these clickbaity articles failed to mention that the analysis wasn't about affection.
-To quote LiveScience, "Ask any cat person, however, and they would swear that Mr. Whiskers does love them.
+Most of these clickbait articles failed to mention that the analysis wasn't about affection.
+To quote LiveScience, "Ask any cat person, however, and they would swear that Mr. Whiskers does love them."